The New Era of Individual Agency

 In this new environment, the critical differentiator isn't your credentials or even your specific skills - it's your agency.
 Those who can identify opportunities, take action without waiting for permission, and navigate uncertainty are positioned to thrive.

-This shift represents a profound democratization of opportunity.
 The barriers that once protected established players and institutions are eroding rapidly.
-What's emerging instead is a landscape where individual initiative is the primary currency.
+Individual initiative is becoming the primary currency.

 Challenges and Considerations